Photo Credit:

 Abstract

 The abstract is a mini-summary of your paper, designed to make people want to read the paper.
 It should briefly mention the research field, what problem you solve, the methods you use and the most important findings.
+Finally, briefly state the broader relevance of your results.

 Introduction